 For dogs in a crisis state, hospitalization may be the first course of action.
 In an emergency, dogs are given intravenous fluids to restore hydration and electrolytes, and if there’s a dangerous build-up of fluid in the chest or abdomen, a tube may be inserted to drain it.

-Medications may be prescribed to treat the underlying condition.
+Medications may also be prescribed to treat the underlying condition.
 Some of these conditions, such as gastritis or colitis, are fairly easy to manage, and prognosis is good.
 Other conditions, such as liver or renal failure, are more difficult to treat.

 While recovering, a vet may prescribe diet changes to help boost albumin and treat the underlying cause.
 They may also recommend physical therapy or more walks to drain fluid and reduce swelling in the limbs.